What you will find on this page

 - Use the tools to deal with the challenges of caring for another person

 No previous experience with meditation is required.
+Beginning and experienced meditators are also welcome.
 The program is suitable for people with a wide range of physical abilities and cultural backgrounds

-The class will be taught by Laura Martin, LCSW, and qualified Mindfulness-Based Stress Reduction teacher.
+The class will be taught by Laura Martin, LCSW and qualified Mindfulness Based Stress Reduction instructor.

 This FREE 6-week class is based on the University of Washington's evidence-based program 'RDAD' (Reducing Disability in Alzheimer's Disease) and is for people living with Alzheimer's or another Dementia and their family caregivers.